ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-07-23-enjoying-the-sun-with-friends.md

 ![White sand beach in Sardinia](/assets/images/IMG_4709.jpg)

-Most of these beaches are only reachable by boat or hiking.
+Most of these beaches are only reachable by boat or foot.
 We mostly stayed on top of the cliffs where I had good connectivity to do my work. :computer:

 ![Vans on top of the cliffs](/assets/images/IMG_4827.jpg)